Whether it be our air-conditioned buses, boat, train, or even tuk-tuk - you can hop-on hop-off anywhere along the route.

 Not included: The cost of your accommodation and optional activities is not included in a hop-on, hop-off pass.
 You have the flexibility to choose what suits your budget and pay-as-you-go.
 These can be booked via your Tour Leader.

-If you would prefer a tour with accommodation and more activities included, check out the Khmer Flexi Tour.
-Get all the same great benefits + accommodation and top rated activities.
+If you would prefer a tour with accommodation and more activities included, check out the Khmer Freestyle Tour!
+Get all the same great benefits + accommodation and top-rated activities.

 Welcome to Stray!
 Your adventure kicks off in the buzzing Asian metropolis of Bangkok, Thailand.
 If you arrive early in the day feel free to check out the vibrant markets and ancient temples that make up only a small side of this multifaceted city.